 Leica CL versus Canon 5D Mark IV

 The Leica CL (Typ 7323) and the Canon EOS 5D Mark IV are two digital cameras that were officially introduced, respectively, in November 2017 and August 2016.
 The CL is a mirrorless interchangeable lens camera, while the 5D Mark IV is a DSLR.
-The cameras are based on an APS-C (CL) and a full frame sensor.
+The cameras are based on an APS-C (CL) and a full frame (5D Mark IV) sensor.
 The Leica has a resolution of 24.1 megapixel, whereas the Canon provides 30.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Leica CL and the Canon 5D Mark IV.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the CL – represents the basis or 100 percent across all the size and weight measures).